Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Task-Oriented Communication Framework and Scope

-As was surveyed in the preceding section, the task-oriented communication design has been investigated through many different viewpoints.
-There can be found many direct/indirect task-oriented design schemes of the communication system in the literature of computer science, information/communication theory and control theory.
-While the theoretical tools that were introduced in section II, were mostly focused on indirect schemes, the succeeding section will explore direct schemes.
-In contrast to indirect schemes, the direct schemes aim at guaranteeing or improving the performance of the cyber-physical system at a particular task by designing a tailored communication strategy.
-Since direct schemes are specifically designed for a particular task, they can rarely be generalized to other application scenarios.
-On the other hand, direct schemes can take the advantage of the available side knowledge about the particular task they are meant to facilitate.
-As an example, it is seen that one widely used technique to reduce the communication load in distributed machine learning systems, is for distributed devices to not communicate the gradients of magnitude below a certain threshold \cite{lin2017deep,strom2015scalable,aji2017sparse}.
-The distributed devices can then locally aggregate the gradients which were not communicated until the magnitude of the aggregated gradients surpass the threshold.
-This communication strategy is usually used in federated learning, since the information that are not communicated (to the server) do not (significantly) lose their value through time in this application.
-Moreover, the distributed devices know what exact process will be done by the parameter server and can replicate it (at least partly) based on their available local information.
-These conditions may not hold in other applications that require low latency communications or entail sophisticated processes in the central controller.
+As surveyed in the preceding section, the task-oriented communication design has been investigated through many different viewpoints.
+There can be found many direct/indirect task-oriented design schemes of the communications system in the literature of computer science, information/communication theory and control theory (e.g. \cite{ioannou1988theory,narendra1978direct}).
+While the theoretical tools introduced in Section II were mostly focused on indirect schemes, the succeeding section will explore direct schemes.
+In contrast to indirect schemes, the direct schemes aim at guaranteeing or improving the performance of the cyber-physical system at a particular task by designing a task-tailored communication strategy.
+Since direct schemes are specifically designed for a particular task, they can hardly be generalized to other application scenarios.
+On the other hand, direct schemes can take the advantage of the available side knowledge about the particular task which are meant to facilitate.

-Therefore, we believe that having a unified problem formulation would allow us to find commonalities among various task-oriented communication problems, use the available methods in the literature to solve a wider range of task-oriented communication problems and analytically distinguish the differences between them.
+Therefore, we believe that having a unified problem framework would allow us to find commonalities among various task-oriented communication problems, use the available methods in the literature to solve a wider range of task-oriented communication problems and distinguish the differences between them.
 In this section, we formulate a framework, which is sufficiently generic to capture various examples of task-oriented communication design, as will be shown later in Section~\ref{section: applications}.
 Furthermore, the proposed framework will establish a common terminology, clarify the underlying assumptions and delimit the targeted problem set.